 PSAILA LAB

-Using bone marrow organoids to model normal and malignant haematopoiesis
+Using human bone marrow organoids to model normal and malignant haematopoiesis

 Platelets in early detection and molecular profiling of solid tumours